nlesc-nano/CAT/docs/4_optional.rst

         -   H\ :sub:`3`\CO\ :sub:`2`\CR              -> H\ :sub:`3`\CO\ :sub:`2`\CR

-        If ``True``: A proton, counterion or functional group is to be removed from the ligand before attachment to the core.
+        ``True``: A proton, counterion or functional group is to be removed from the ligand before attachment to the core.

         -   X\ :sup:`-`\.N\ :sup:`+`\ R\ :sub:`4`\   -> N\ :sup:`+`\ R\ :sub:`4`\